50 Fun Facts About Dogs

 The best time to bring a puppy home is between 7-8 weeks

 Many veterinarians and breeders agree that between 7-8 weeks is the most ideal time to bring a puppy home for the first time.
 The largest factor in this decision is the puppy’s socialization period which usually occurs during weeks 6-12.
 This period of time is when the puppy is learning the norms of everyday life.
 It’s best for dogs to enter their new home during this time so they can adapt to their new environment.
+If you want a dog that stays tiny forever, check out these adorable teacup dog breeds.

 Lassie was the first animal in the Animal Hall of Fame